Nonsurgical Treatments for Developmental Hip Dysplasia

 If the Pavlik harness is not completely effective, our specialists may recommend using a von Rosen splint for the treatment of developmental hip dysplasia.
 The splint is made of a firm, bendable material that allows for customized placement around the baby’s shoulders and thighs.

 When worn for six weeks or longer, the von Rosen splint supports the baby’s hips in the correct position.
-Our orthopaedic nurses check the position of the splint on a weekly basis and temporarily remove it to bathe your baby.
+Our orthopedic nurses check the position of the splint on a weekly basis and temporarily remove it to bathe your baby.

 A spica cast may be recommended to reposition the hip joint when earlier treatments are ineffective and when babies are diagnosed with developmental hip dysplasia after six months of age.
 The spica cast is hard and made of fiberglass, covering your child’s body from the chest to the legs.